Derailed (2016 film): Plot

 Jin-il (Choi Min-ho) is the leader of a gang of four runaway youths who survive by odd jobs and petty crime.
 Ga-young (Jung Da-Eun) decides to run a prostitution scam by luring men and then having the Jin-il and Bong-gil steal from the client.
-When she tries the scam for the first time, her client Hyung-suk has no interest having sex with her but says he helps young people like her by giving them a job in his karaoke bar (where they will be expected to be prostitutes).
+When she tries the scam for the first time, her client Hyung-suk (Ma Dong-seok) has no interest having sex with her but says he helps young people like her by giving them a job in his karaoke bar (where they will be expected to be prostitutes).
 When the two boys come, Hyung-suk starts to beat them up but is overpowered and they steal his car and wallet.
 When the gang tries to sell the car that night/early morning, Jin-il and Ga-young recognise and are recognised by the buyer Sung-hoon, Ga-young's former boyfriend who was jailed for murder (but released early due to coming from a rich family) after being informed on by Jin-il; they run away.

 Later that night Hyung-suk manages to track down the gang and abducts Jin-il and Ga-young.
 Under duress, after beating Jin-il, Hyung-suk forces Ga-young to sign a contract to work in his bar until his car is paid off which Jin-il starts to do in installments by committing more crimes.
 Hyung-suk also manages to track down Sung-hoon who has disposed of the car and from whom Hyung-suk demands payment.
 Sung-hoon wants to know where Jin-il is but despite repeated requests, Hung-suk denies knowing.
 Sung-hoon uses his own henchmen to trackdown Hyung-suk's apartment and offers Hyng-suk payment for Jun-il's location.